CSCfi/csc-env-eff/slides/09_singularity.md

     - Requires root access!

 # Building a new Singularity container (2/3)
 - Open a shell in the container and install software
-    - Depending on base image system, package managers can be used to install libraries and dependencies (apt install, yum install etc)
+  - Depending on base image system, package managers can be used to install libraries and dependencies (`apt install` , `yum install` etc)
   - Installation as per software developer instructions

 # Building a new Singularity container (3/3)
 - Build a production image from the sandbox
 - (optional) Make a definition file and build a productio image from it
   - Mostly necesary if you wish to distribute your container wider
   - Also helps with updating and re-using containers